maptiler/manual/usage.rst

-.. [#] Depending on your operating system you may need to call the command differently then just maptiler, typically on Linux and Mac in actual directory as ./maptiler and on Windows as maptiler.exe.
+.. [#] Depending on your operating system you may need to call the command differently than just maptiler, typically on Linux and Mac in the actual directory as ./maptiler and on Windows as maptiler.exe.